yunapahk/playpal-frontend/README.md

 ## Description

 PlayPal takes the guesswork out of planning playdates for your canine companions.
 With intuitive matching based on your dog's unique characteristics and needs, PlayPal creates a community of like-minded dog lovers.
-By connecting dog owners with each other and valuable local resources, PawMate makes it simple to plan, locate, and enjoy fun and safe playdates.
+By connecting dog owners with each other and valuable local resources, PlayPal makes it simple to plan, locate, and enjoy fun and safe playdates.

 Whether you're a proud puppy parent seeking socialization opportunities or an experienced dog owner looking for new friends for your loyal companion, PlayPal is your go-to app for everything dog-related.
 Connect, play, and enjoy with PlayPal, your dog's new best friend is just a swipe away.